 Next: How to Store Chicken

-Lighter than a burrito, healthier than a sandwich, this Vietnamese-inspired roll combines elements of both a banh mi sandwich and a fresh spring roll.
+Lighter than a burrito, healthier than a sandwich, this Vietnamese-inspired roll combines elements of both a banh mi sandwich and a fresh summer roll.
 Since you start with cooked chicken (leftovers from last night’s roasted bird, or a rotisserie chicken from your local market), it’s a pretty quick lunch recipe to make and pack for a picnic, or serve for a light supper.

 For those looking for a full banh mi sandwich, we recommend our pork and pâté banh mi recipe.